kibrq/ub-tester-tool/README.md

 By executing these commands you'll get a file **ub-tester**

 ## Usage
 To use our application, you have to add #include with path to file **UBTester.h** in include folder of our project to the file(-s) which you want to test.
-Then you can simply run out application on these file(-s).
-On the output ub_tester will give you **IMPROVED_** versions of your files.
+Then you can simply run ub_tester on these file(-s).
+On the output it will give you **IMPROVED_** versions of your files.
 After that, you can compile IMPORVED_ versions with your project and run on your input data.